mrworf/detrackify-email/README.md

 **In detrackify_guard.py:**
 - URL blacklisting: If the original or resolved URL matches a blacklist pattern, the user sees a blocking message
-- The blocking message explains why the site is blocked in child-friendly language
+- The blocking message explains why the site is blocked in friendly language
 - No redirect is allowed to blacklisted URLs

 ### Configuration